 We’re happy to post a blog today by Elizabeth Carrera, a masters level student studying nutrition and dietetics at the University of Vermont.
 Elizabeth spent time with us this summer observing our approach to health and weight management.
 Her story is a great one for A Weight Lifted because it shows that even those who have spent a lot of time and effort studying nutrition don’t always do it “right”.
 And that’s okay.
 The key is awareness so you can set it “right” if it becomes a pattern rather than an occasional occurrence.

-Learning About My Own Relationship with Food
+Being A Chaotic Eater – Learning About My Relationship with Food

 Entering my recent internship at Green Mountain, I expected to learn all there was to know about the non-diet approach to wellness and self-care: how to teach clients about intuitive eating, behavior-change theories, healthy recipe building, etc. I anticipated learning a new skill set for my future nutritional counseling profession, while assuming the past five years of my dietetic education had me “set” in the meal pattern department of things.

 Before arriving on-site, Marsha and Erin suggested I read Intuitive Eating a Revolutionary Program That Works, by Evelyn Tribole and Elyse Resch, both registered dietitians.
 Doing so made me realize that though my education has promoted the focus on balanced eating, energy intake/output, and various forms of physical activity, my own relationship with food was still not considered “healthy”.